-- People who will have secure and authorised access to the database include !Audacious Church Staff, data in-putters, Dept heads, Ministry Team Leaders, Small Group Leaders and !Audacious Church Trustees.
+3. People who will have secure and authorised access to the database include !Audacious Church Trustees, Staff, data in-putters, Dept heads, Ministry Team Leaders, Life Group Leaders.

-• Be informed what !Audacious Church is doing to comply with its obligations under the 1988 Data Protection Act.
+- Be informed what !Audacious Church is doing to comply with its obligations under the General Data Protection Regulation 2017

-- Personal information will not be passed onto any third parties outside of the church environment.
+6. Personal information will not be passed onto any third parties outside of the church environment.
 For clairty may pass your details to associated organisations such as Audacious Foundation, Endeavour Worldwide, Live Audacious or Audacious conferencing.